1712n/hygge-website/content/growing/personal-growth.md

 - independently identify the problems, come up with solutions, formulate them in issues, and oversee their completion;
 - document all new tech and business processes.

+To distribute tasks effectively and oversee their completion, Weavers rely on their [leadership](https://hygge.work/tags/leading/) skills.

 ### Tailors

 Finally, there are people who are responsible for all the aspects of company's operations in their respective skill track.
 They are tailors.